shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 <br>

-all too familiar.
+I like commuting by BART.
+It's fast, reliable and (relatively) safe.
+For its price, there's really not a lot to complain about.

 Authenticity would be another appeal.
 Wouldn't be so cool if the portable sign looks and feels just like the original?

 ## BART Platform Sign, the Original

-Behold the original, real BART platform sign, a piece of display that's all too familiar in the eyes of the 145,700 riders (as of [Q3 2022](https://en.wikipedia.org/wiki/Bay_Area_Rapid_Transit)) everyday.
+Behold the original, real BART platform sign, a piece of display that looks all too familiar in the eyes of the 145,700 riders (as of [Q3 2022](https://en.wikipedia.org/wiki/Bay_Area_Rapid_Transit)) everyday.

 Generally, the sign loops through four different layouts.
 First, there's the estimated wait time screen between trains, which can span multiple screens by itself.
 This is often followed by a second type of display, BART Service Advisories, usually regarding an annoucement of a train outage, cancellation, or just a friendly reminder from the police asking you to pay attention to your belongings.
 Third, a full-screen display of the destination kicks in when a train enters a platform.
 Finally, a digital clock pops up from time to time.